jeubanks/sck/README.md

 SCK requires both sets and makes it easy to switch between test and live mode.
 By default, test mode is enabled.
 It's recommended that you fully test SCK before you begin processing live charges.

-The Stripe dashboard will display both live and test charges in separate views, which you can toggle using the Live / Test switch in the dashboard.
-Alternatively, you can jump straight to your Stripe "test" dashboard at:
+The Stripe Dashboard will display both live and test charges in separate views, which you can toggle using the Live / Test switch in the Dashboard.
+Alternatively, you can jump straight to your Stripe "test" Dashboard at:

 https://dashboard.stripe.com/test/dashboard